Home

-Recording Adjusting Entries
+Adjusting Entries

-An Estimate adjusts an account balance to better represent the income for the period.
-Two main estimate items are Depreciation and Bad Debt Expense.
+An estimate adjusts an account balance to better represent the income for the period.
+Two main estimate items are depreciation and bad debt expense.
 Depreciation spreads the use of a long-term asset over its useful life by expensing a portion of it for each period.

-For example, if Sunny purchased a car for $10,000 on January 1 with an estimated life of 10 years, he would enter a depreciation expense of $1,000 for the year (10,000/12).
-Before the year end, however, he would enter $83 each month (1,000/12) to show a portion of the asset used up, or depreciated, in January.
-By year end, the expense will equal $1,000.
+For example, if Sunny purchased a car for $10,000 on January 1 with an estimated life of 10 years, he would enter a depreciation expense of $1,000 for the year (10,000/10).
+If his reporting period were monthly, he would enter $83 each month (1,000/12).

-Bad Debt Expense is an expense resulting from the uncollectible portion of Accounts Receivable.
-Sunny estimates that 1% of his total Credit Sales will not be collected, or an estimated $700 for the year.
-Sunny records the Adjusting Entry in Bad Debt Expense for January and the other half of the Adjusting Entry to Accounts Receivable, Allowance for Doubtful Accounts.
+Bad debt expense is an expense resulting from the uncollectible portion of accounts receivable.
+Sunny estimates that 1% of his total credit sales will not be collected, or an estimated $700 for the year.
+Sunny records the adjusting entry in bad debt expense for January and the other half of the adjusting entry to accounts receivable, allowance for doubtful accounts.

 • Prepayments are transactions already recorded, but require an end of period adjustment to accurately reflect the current balance.